20 highlights from this year's road trip in France

 11. Most beautiful local festival – Fête Bretonne

-By chance we managed to slip into the very popular and very local festival Fête Bretonne i Pouliguen in Brittany.
+By chance, we managed to slip into the very popular and delightfully local Fête Bretonne in Le Pouliguen, Brittany.
 Under large tents with long tables and benches, local dishes and wine were served.
-The clams were cooked on a conveyor belt in giant pans and the steam from the crepe irons hung thickly over the food stalls.
-A glass of wine/cider/beer cost €2 and a large plate of mussels for €5.
-In the bargain you got Breton folk music with Celtic tones of bagpipes and violins.
-Really fun!
+Mussels were cooked nonstop in gigantic pans, while the steam from crepe irons hung thickly over the bustling food stalls.
+A glass of wine, cider, or beer cost just €XNUMX, and a generous plate of mussels was only €XNUMX.
+All of this came with the lively soundtrack of Breton folk music, with Celtic bagpipes and fiddles filling the air.
+An absolutely unforgettable experience!

 12. Best local dish – Galettes with dry cider